a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     17. Uses the test stage
     18. Custom trusted root is set, to enable generating iOS attestation proofs in software for evaluation purposes.
     19. This could already be a production value, in preparation for the real iOS app
-    20. This is simply Apple's recommendation plus a five minute offset
+    20. This is simply Apple's recommendation plus five minutes offset
     21. Eplicitly set production trusted roots as default
     22. Account for clock drift!